 B) In this buzzed up high-speed world, a listener is giving you their most precious and sought-after resource: their attention.
+They care about you.

 Helena Kaufman creates content and coaches business bloggers through her Vancouver based service, Story Market.
 It’s her passion.
 She invokes 25 years of experience in public relations and an award-winning writing career to interpret and present the stories of people, programs and organizations.
 “It all starts with a story,” she says.